HD013/California-SDM-proto-Shiny/Code_DataCleaning.md

-## Here we go through an abrriviated number of steps to be sure that our data (including and especially the less precise records) is useable in the following analyses.
+## Here we go through an abrriviated number of steps to be sure that our data (including and especially the less precise records) are useable in the following analyses.

 <br>